Our Heart for this Season

 Changes to Sunday Worship Services

 The purpose of our Sunday gatherings has not changed.
 We still seek to encounter Jesus through His Word, prayer, worship, and one another.
 However, protocols will limit the number of people we can gather and the precautions that are in place.
-We still intend to worship together through live streams and encourage you to gather with roommates or a small group of friends.
-Live-streamed services will begin at 10:30am Sunday mornings on our YouTube channel.
+We invite you to register for in-person Sunday worship services at 9am and 10:30am, or you can gather with roommates or friends to live stream the 10:30am service on our YouTube channel.
 Visit our home page for weekly updates about Sunday services.

 Coming into Campus House: Guidelines & Protocols